therightstuff/simple-free-encryption-tool/README.md

 Open and free for all to see, can be run stand-alone on a local machine for an extra sense of security; all functionality runs entirely locally once the page has been loaded.
 Latest client version be loaded directly from the GitHub repo [here](http://htmlpreview.github.io/?https://github.com/therightstuff/simple-free-encryption-tool/blob/master/dist/index.html).

+## Encryption 101
+RSA encryption operates on a very limited string length, it is generally used to asymmetrically encrypt a shared secret that in turn is used for symmetric encryption.
+The standard use-case is to generate a random shared secret and transmit it encrypted with the destination's public RSA key.
+Once the destination has decrypted the shared secret with its private RSA key both sides will be able to use that secret to encrypt and decrypt communication with AES.

 ## Installation
 ```
 npm install simple-free-encryption-tool